 Barnard College is committed to providing a safe and secure environment conducive to education.
-The department has primary responsibility for security, crime prevention, and fire safety on campus and offers community awareness information to encourage partnership in cultivating community safety.
-The department is committed to supporting a safe, inclusive, and healthy learning environment for students, faculty, and staff who live, work, and study on campus, as well as those visiting our campus community.
+The CARES department promotes Avery for the Barnard community across all elements - physical, fire & life, structural, interpersonal, and psychosocial safety.
+CARES has primary responsibility for campus safety, including security, crime prevention, and fire safety on campus and offers community awareness information to encourage partnership in cultivating community safety.
+CARES represents a conceptual and organizational evolution at Barnard, an innovative partnership that coordinates all elements of safety for the Barnard campus community, supporting well-being for all.
 Located in Morningside Heights in Manhattan, we are a community within our neighboring communities: Columbia University and New York City.

-To that end we present here the 2019 Annual Security and Fire Safety Report.
-The report is prepared by Community Safety staff, who are responsible for ensuring the safety and security of the campus, in collaboration with colleagues from offices of the Dean of the College and Office of General Counsel.
+To that end we present here the 2020 Annual Security and Fire Safety Report.
+The report is prepared by CARES staff, who are responsible for ensuring the safety and security of the campus, in collaboration with colleagues from offices of the Campus Life and Student Engagement division and Office of General Counsel.

-This report will provide you with information regarding safety and security and statistics for calendar year 2019 in compliance with The Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act and the Higher Education Opportunity Act.
-It includes details of policies and procedures of Barnard College and Barnard Community Accountability, Response, and Emergency Services (CARES) related to reporting crime, campus crime prevention and crime awareness programs, victim's assistance and services, fire safety and emergency procedures.
+This report will provide you with information regarding safety and security and statistics for calendar year 2020 in compliance with The Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act and the Higher Education Opportunity Act.
+Details of policies and procedures of Barnard College and Barnard Community Accountability, Response, and Emergency Services (CARES) related to reporting crime, campus crime prevention and crime awareness programs, victim's assistance and services, fire safety and emergency procedures required are also included.
+It should be noted that the COVID-19 pandemic beginning in early 2020 resulted in significantly reduced operations for much of the calendar year.
+This results in reduced activity and related Clery reportable information that will be outlined in this report and appear inconsistent with prior years.
+Residential and campus density was reduced to primarily essential staff between April and July of 2020, with a slow reintroduction to campus in fall without return of residential occupancy for the remainder of 2020.